List of writing systems: Proto-writing and ideographic systems

-Logographic writing systems
+Logographic systems

-In logographic writing systems, glyphs represent words or morphemes (meaningful components of words, as in mean-ing-ful), rather than phonetic elements.
+In logographic writing systems, glyphs represent words or morphemes (meaningful components of words, as in mean-ing-ful) rather than phonetic elements.

-Note that no logographic script is composed solely of logograms.
-All contain graphemes that represent phonetic (sound-based) elements as well.
+No logographic script is composed solely of logograms; all contain graphemes that represent phonetic (sound-based) elements as well.
 These phonetic elements may be used on their own (to represent, for example, grammatical inflections or foreign words), or may serve as phonetic complements to a logogram (used to specify the sound of a logogram that might otherwise represent more than one word).
 In the case of Chinese, the phonetic element is built into the logogram itself; in Egyptian and Mayan, many glyphs are purely phonetic, whereas others function as either logograms or phonetic elements, depending on context.
 For this reason, many such scripts may be more properly referred to as logosyllabic or complex scripts; the terminology used is largely a product of custom in the field, and is to an extent arbitrary.